snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/targets/eventhub.md

-# EventHub Target
+---
+title: "EventHub Target"

-Write data to an EventHub.
+description: "Write data to an EventHub."
+---

 ## Authentication